 - If you do not have a qualified IT or telecoms team to manage the system, on-premise PBX may not be the best option for you.

 - If you do not want to deal with higher initial installation costs, a hosted VoIP phone system might be preferable.

 - Consequently, if you would like to lower running costs as time goes on, on-premise PBX might be more cost-effective.

 - On-premise PBX can be cheaper to scale than hosted PBX, since you may have to buy more equipment.
 Whereas, with the latter, you may need to buy more equipment and licenses.

-Both on-premise and hosted voice phone systems are effective and reliable phone systems that offer different benefits.
+Both on-premise and hosted IP voice phone systems are effective and reliable phone systems that offer different benefits.
 These systems are compatible with different types of businesses, depending on what each business expects of an office phone system.
 It is difficult to say whether one system or approach is better than the other.
 What is true is this: each system is better for specific office communications requirements based on your technology lifecycle, communication and ISP provider options, and existing contractual obligations.
 As a rule of thumb, when advanced unified communications features and complex integrations are required and you have a robust and reliable data network and infrastructure, the on-premise system is often best.
-Alternatively, companies with a mobile workforce, seasonal changes in call volume, multiple locations or the desire to standardize your communication platform should consider adopting a hosted voice solution for their office business phone system
+Alternatively, companies with a mobile workforce, seasonal changes in call volume, a need for remote working, multiple locations or the desire to standardise your communication platform should consider adopting a hosted voice solution for their office business phone system

 Get in touch with us today

 If the above features and benefits sound like something worth taking advantage of, we at Juno Telecoms are here to help.
 We can guide you through the different options available, offering a zero-technical mumbo-jumbo analysis of which on-premise PBX system best fits your needs and the tradeoffs and benefits versus hosted VOIP solutions.
 Please contact us here.